Skip to main content

 1. Install the krew plugin.

-3. run kubectl support-bundle --load-cluster-specs --namespace <namespace>.
+3. Run: kubectl support-bundle --load-cluster-specs --namespace <namespace>.

-To ensure the generation of a support bundle using Helm, the following YAML configuration provides minimal Role-Based Access Control (RBAC) settings.
-RBAC rules should be applied by cluster admins where GitGuardian is deployed.
-We provide the necessary ClusterRole and Role, but it's up to the cluster admins to assign them correctly.
+For generating a support bundle using Helm, the following YAML configuration provides minimal Role-Based Access Control (RBAC) settings.
+Cluster admins must apply these RBAC rules where GitGuardian is deployed.

 ---